dock108/algo-mvp/README.md

 - Responsive layout that adapts to mobile screens (down to 390px width)
 - Manual refresh control to pause/resume the 5-second auto-refresh
 - Styled metric cards and tables
+- Admin controls for emergency actions (token-protected)

 ![Dashboard Screenshot](assets/dashboard_dark.png)

+### Admin Controls

+The dashboard includes protected admin controls for emergency intervention:

+- **Flatten All**: Immediately closes all open positions across all running strategies
+- **Pause Strategy**: Toggles a runner between active and paused states (prevents new orders while paused)

+These controls are secured with a token-based authentication system:

+1. The controls appear in an expandable "Admin Controls" section in the sidebar
+2. You must enter the same token that's set in the `SUPERVISOR_TOKEN` environment variable
+3. Actions are executed via HTTP POST requests to the Supervisor API endpoints

+**Configuration**:
+1. Set the `SUPERVISOR_TOKEN` environment variable for your Supervisor instance
+2. Configure the Supervisor URL in the dashboard by either:
+   - Setting the `SUPERVISOR_URL` environment variable
+   - Adding `supervisor_url = "http://your-supervisor-host:port"` to `.streamlit/secrets.toml`

+If no configuration is provided, the dashboard will attempt to connect to `http://localhost:8000` by default.

 ## Supervisor & Health Check